Places to visit in Chiang Mai

 Popular for its amazing and intricate architecture, Wat Rong Khun is a privately owned art exhibit in Chiang Rai.
 The temple is white in colour representing the purity of Buddha and is also known as the White temple.

 - The temple is around 175 kilometres from Chiang Mai city and by road, the journey takes up to 3 hours.

 - Timings of the temple: 8 AM to 5 PM every day.

 - There is an entrance fee of 50 Thai Bhat per adult.

 - As it is a temple, you need to wear appropriate clothing.

 How to get to Chiang Mai?

 The distance between Bangkok and Chiang Mai is around 700 kilometres.
 The fastest way to get to Chiang Mai is by flight which takes just about 1 hour.
-The cost of the flight ticket one way on Air Asia is about USD 40 to 70.
+There is good connectivity between the cities by Air Asia and the cost of one way ticket from Bangkok and Chiang Mai is around USD 40 to 70.

-If you have a transit stop in Bangkok and have very few hours in the city, then read my post 5 hours in Bangkok to see what all one can do in that short time.
+If you have a transit stop in Bangkok and have very few hours in the city, then read how to spend a few hours in Bangkok so you can make the best use of your transit time.

 Chiang Mai can also be reached by trains and buses from Bangkok.
 The train or a bus takes around 10 to 11 hours journey but are the cheapest mode of travel and costs less than USD 20 for one way.